 Hicks Art Center Gallery

-The Hicks Art Center Gallery provides a varied series of curated art exhibitions and related programming in support of the Department of the Arts and as an important educational and cultural resource for the community.
-The Gallery is located in Hicks Art Center, the locus of the College's Department of the Arts.
+Hicks Art Center Gallery provides a varied series of curated art exhibitions and related programming in support of the Arts Department and as an important educational and cultural resource for the community.
+The Gallery is located in Hicks Art Center, the locus of the College's Arts Department.

 Saturday, 9 a.m. - noon

 Free and open to the public.
 For more information, call 215-968-8425.